IEDC-Summit-2025/1tank/README.md

 ---
 **For Any Clarifications:**
-Please contact the organizing team at [Insert Contact Email/Number].
+Please contact the organizing team at [iedcsummit@lbscek.ac.in].

 ---